COVID-19 Campus Update

 How DO I prove need for the grant

-Complete the online attestation form identifying need by clicking: Additional Impact Grant Self-Certification for 2020-21.
+Complete the online attestation form identifying need.
 This award will only be granted after a student has submitted an online attestation and met the criteria as set forth by the College.

 On December 27, 2020 the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA) (P.L.
 116-260) was signed.
 The law gives the US Department of Education money to distribute to institutions of higher education to serve students who have experienced hardships during the pandemic.